 Why Coco Coir For Cannabis?

 Every year more than 3 billion coconuts are harvested and processed in countries like Sri Lanka, India, and the Philippines.
 The fiber that holds the actual coconut shell is used in many products such as insulation, ropes and now a growing medium.

-Coco Coir which is made from the coconut tissue called mesocarp, and it acts and feels a lot like soil when its ground up finely.
+Coco Coir is made from the coconut tissue called mesocarp, and it acts and feels a lot like soil when it’s ground up finely.
 While Coco does share some similarities with soil, there are some major differences.

-Coco Coir pith is very similar in texture to peat moss but had a rich brown color.
-It’s light density which increases surface area in the substrate allows for better oxygenation of the roots while retaining water safely in the root area.
+Pith is very similar in texture to peat moss but had a rich brown color.
+Its light density which increases the surface area in the substrate allows for better oxygenation of the roots while retaining water safely in the root area.
 Just mix about 15 to 20% Perlite into the mix to supercharge your grow.

 Coco fiber has a stringy texture to them which allows oxygen to enter your root zone.
 Mixed with some Coco Pith to increase water absorption.

 Coco Chips are small chunks of Coco that also create large air zones in your roots.
 The size of the substrate bundles makes this Coir not suitable for growing cannabis in my opinion.

 An experienced and knowledgeable grower will use a mixture of soils and substrates to develop their own perfect formula for growing cannabis.
 There are pre-mixed products that take care of the work for you.

 The first difference is how coco coir acts as a moisture sponge holding an incredible amount of water/nutrients while still providing more airflow to the roots of your plants than could ever be achieved with soil.
 The amount of surface area the coco provides allows for lots of oxygen to be trapped beside the root formation.